dns-prefetch/DMZ/OracleDatabase/RMAN/README.md

   1. archive
   1. tidy

-  The review the generated sets of file
+  Then review the generated sets of files

   1. Scan the database backup files: